 Think about the access your IT service provider has to your systems, the passwords they hold, the direct access they have to your servers, systems and data.
 Now think about what could happen should your IT service provider suffers a breach.

 The hackers have realised that gaining control or access to an MSPs systems, especially their RMM (Remote management and monitoring) platform gives them unfettered access to all the client systems managed by that IT services business.
-The hackers are quite clever in their thinking, instead of putting all the effort into cracking an IT service providers client networks… crack the IT service provider and you have all the keys to all the client networks.
+The hackers are quite clever in their thinking, instead of putting all the effort into cracking an service providers client networks, crack the service provider instead and unlock the keys to all client networks.

 To do this specific malware and ransomware has appeared (Sodinokibi), written with IT service specific software in mind.
 Weaknesses in certain RMM platforms have been exploited, and poorly configured security systems breached using RDP brute force attacks.

 You would think a managed IT service provider would have good security, right?
 Sadly, not all IT service providers do enough to protect themselves, implement strong security systems or even educate their own technical teams around cybersecurity (yes, even techies can fall for well-crafted phishing scams).

 Tech-savvy users, like those in an IT services business, are well placed to work around security best practices and sometimes these are suggested but not enforced.

 When security is lax, the IT services business could have a one access level for all policy, multiplying the attack surface by the size of your MSP technical team.